postman-cs/cs-cli/README.md

 ## Your Next Move

 1. Pick a customer you're worried about
-2. Run the tool to extract their last 90 days
+2. Run the tool to retrieve their last 90 days
 3. Use AI to find issues you didn't know existed
 4. Show up to your next call as their hero